-The estimated construction budget for the SS/CC project is \$15 million (\$13 million for the SSCC and \$2 million for the Community Center refresh).
-The operating cost of the building is roughly estimated at \$50,000 per year and includes utilities and maintenance/custodial personnel.
+The estimated construction budget for the Barlow Automotive Renovations project is \$3,531,000.
+The operating cost of the building would not change with this project and is roughly estimated at \$50,000 per year and includes utilities and maintenance/custodial personnel.